Silent treatment: In interpersonal relationships

+Couple therapist Figs O'Sullivan emphasises that silent treatment is not a monolithic behavior, it exists on a spectrum.
+On one end there is protective silence, where the person is not choosing to withhold communication as a strategy: rather, it is a survival response when an argument escalates, where one retreats into themselves.
+It is not driven by arrogance, but rather it is "the collapse of a person who feels they are serving a life sentence of never being enough".
+Such people "use distance to survive the agonizing pain of inadequacy".
+Then there are those who want the other to know they are upset without telling them why, often as a learned behavior, not necessarily malicious, possibly caused by experiences like growing up in a home where direct expression of anger was forbidden or dangerous.
+They might not be confrontational, and feel uncomfortable openly talking about being angry or upset, possibly thinking it might make things worse, or in some cases that it would be unsafe.
+At the far end of the spectrum, there is deliberate, prolonged manipulation, aimed at breaking down the other person in order to establish dominance over them, crossing into emotional abuse.

 Tactical ignoring

-Silence and non-responsiveness are not only passive-aggressive forms of manipulation and attention seeking; they can also be used as tools to promote changes in behavior.
+In addition to what was discussed in the role of the silent treatment in interpersonal relationship, it can also be used to promote behavioral change.
 Tactical ignoring is a strategy where a person gives no outward sign of recognizing a behavior, such as no eye contact, no verbal or physical response, or acknowledgment that a message has been read.
 However, it is a very active process as the person remains acutely aware of the behavior and monitors the individual to observe what the individual has planned and ensure their safety or the safety of others.
 It is a technique that is often employed in parent-child relationships and is similar to the silent treatment because tactical ignoring is a behavioral management technique that, when correctly applied, can convey the message that a person's behavior will not lead to their desired outcome.
 It may also result in the reduction of undesirable behaviors.

 Tactical ignoring can be one element of a behavior management plan when there are a variety of challenging behaviors being addressed.
 Because it is a method that involves not responding to an undesirable behavior, it should be complemented by differential reinforcement for an alternative behavior, as seen in functional communication training, a procedure to teach a more appropriate attention-seeking behavior.